 You don’t have to do anything special to get the Capital One Venture metal card.
-All new cardholders who are approved for Capital One Venture will receive the metal version, unless they specifically request to customize the card with a photo.
-This is a special promotion that’s been going since February 15, 2017.
-Capital One has not yet announced an end date. … read full answer
+All new cardholders who are approved for Capital One Venture will receive the metal version, unless they specifically request to.
+There was a special promotion that you could customize the card with a photo, but that’s not available anymore.… read full answer

 Here’s how to get the Capital One Venture metal card: